What does this look like week to week?

 Nursery: Our littlest Hive members (0-2 years old) spend their Class Days in our nursery playing with open-ended toys, reading stories, singing songs, playing games, and creating simple art projects.

 PreK/K: Our PreK/K class is for 3 year olds - Kindergarten.
 The class is play-based and story-based.
-The children often start class in circle time with songs, rhymes, and a fairytale.
+The children often start class in circle time with songs, rhymes, and a fairytale/fable.
 The remainder of their class time is spent rotating freely through stations with crafts, arts, games, books, and free-play.
 They also have one hour of gym class where they play games and get their wiggles out.

 Art: Styles of Famous Illustrators